rodrigovb96/tic_tac_toe/README.md

 ## Some Game Info:
 	- Game Still in development
-	- PVP(Just Press Num1 in the init screen) mode
+	- PVP Mode (Just Press Num1 in the init screen)
-	- PVC mode
+	- PVC mode (enabled by default)

 ## CONTROLS:
 	Q | W | E